Teichlab/celloline/README.md

 The pipeline can be run from our Amazon instance or by installing the the pipeline and 3rd party tools from For the most simple running of the pipeline create a directory (eg. /data1/scRNAdata/MouseKO/) for running of the pipeline.
 Store fastq files in a directory called "raw" (/data1/scRNAdata/MouseKO/raw).
 Store a fasta file and a gtf files of the reference gennome (e.g. /data1/reference_genomes/mm9.fasta, /data1/reference_genomes/mm9.gtf).
 Set appropriate paths in the config file (see config_example.txt)

-# A word on
+### Naming of files
 From the provided data path (input dir relative to provided root - see config file) the pipeline expects a directory named "raw" containing all the files in the experiment.
 Files should be named with a hash and a number, that identifies the cell. e.g. for cell number 45.
 SingleCell/#45_1.fq
 The two latter "_1" and ".fq" are identifiers for paired read number and fastq-file extention, respectively; and can be set in the config file.
+Some lines of code as inspiration for renaming or linking to your files can be found in [here](lib/prepare_filename_pointers.sh)